How to Choose a Health Care Proxy?

-If you’re in the process of completing your advance directive, you may have put some thought into assigning a health care proxy.
+If you’re in the process of completing your advance care directive, you may have put some thought into assigning a health care proxy.

 A healthcare proxy is someone you have chosen to make medical decisions for you if you are incapacitated.
 Choosing a proxy is a significant decision.
 Many experts recommend that you make it before you are facing down any kind of major medical situation or illness.